shabin5785/Golang_notes/Go_2.md

 uint value (for example, 264−1), and the evaluation of medals[i] would fai l at run time, or panic (§5.9), by attempting to access an element outside the bounds of the slice.

+-Rune literals are written as a charac ter within single quotes.
+The simplest example is an ASCII charac ter like 'a', but it’s possible to write any Unico de co de point either direc tly or with numeric escap es, as we will see shortly.
+Runes are printed with %c, or with %q if quoting is desired: ascii := 'a' unicode := 'D' newline := '\n' fmt.Printf("%d %[1]c %[1]q\n", ascii) // "97 a 'a'" fmt.Printf("%d %[1]c %[1]q\n", unicode) // "22269 D 'D'"
+fmt.Printf("%d %[1]q\n", newline) // "10 '\n'"